eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	\cite{WikipediaContributors2017n} -- Parallel computing is defined
 	as the simultaneous execution of processes or calculations/computation on a computer.
-	It is defined at the following levels of abstraction: bit-level parallelism, instruction-level parallelism, data parallelism,
+	The types of parallel computing are: bit-level parallelism, instruction-level parallelism, data parallelism, and task
-		and task parallelism.
+		parallelism.
+	Bit-level parallelism and instruction-level parallelism are
+		implicitly parallel.
+	Explicitly parallel algorithms, especially those that involve concurrency, are more difficult to develop and test than sequential algorithms;
+		concurrency in such algorithms can lead to race conditions, and other types/classes of software bugs.
+	It is difficult to manage communication and synchronization between subtasks, such that the parallel computation would have a significant speed-up over the serial/sequential implementation.
 + Probabilistic programming language \cite{WikipediaContributors2017o}
 	-- For describing probabilistic models (i.e., probabilistic relational models, PRMs) and performing inference (i.e.,